mcmundt/isc-gcp-pubsub/README.md

 #### PEX.GCP.PubSub.OutboundAdapter.java

-Outbound adapter for the IRIS business operation PEX.GCP.PubSub.Operation.
+Java PEX Outbound Adapter for the IRIS business operation PEX.GCP.PubSub.Operation.
 Receives PEX.GCP.PubSub.Msg.Message messages from other business hosts in IRIS and uses GCP Java libraries to publish them to a GCP PubSub topic.